-- Use a member of their recognised body (IPHE) which represents the plumbing trade.
+- Use a member of their recognized body (IPHE) which represents the plumbing trade.

-- Consult with your friends, family and neighbours in case they have recommendations.
+- Consult with your friends, family and neighbors in case they have recommendations.

 - Try to get at least three quotes and clarify whether or not there is a call out fee on top of the cost of the work.

 - If there is more than one plumber required to carry out your work, ask if the hourly price includes all the people working on the job or if more is charged per plumber.

 - Always ask for a quote in writing and ensure that any unforeseen costs are discussed with you upfront before the additional work is carried out so that the final bill is not higher than you are expecting.

 - Explain clearly all of the work that is needed to be done and ideally put it in writing so that your plumber or heating engineer has a record of it.

 - Ask for an estimate of how long the work will take to complete.

 - On completion of the work make sure that your plumber or heating engineer supplies you with a detailed invoice with a breakdown of all the costs.

 Plumbing work can quite often involve working around electrical installations like plugs and sockets.
 So in this respect it is therefore also necessary to comply with the I.E.E (Institute of Electrical Engineers) Wiring Regulations and any relevant Building Regulations currently in place.
 In particular, the I.E.E Wiring Regulations govern the earth bonding of plumbing installations and it is very important to follow these.